GiangLe02/PIMA/README.md

-# Project IMA: Stochastic interpolants for image generative
+# Project IMA: Stochastic interpolants for Image Generation

-Contributor: Nesrine Naaman, Le Nguyen Huong Giang
+Contributors: Nesrine Naaman, Le Nguyen Huong Giang

 Supervisor: Anastase Charantonis

-In this project, we study about the generative models and implement it with the MNIST dataset.
+In this project, we learned about state-of-the-art generative models and implemented them with the MNIST dataset.

 ## Models we have worked on
 - Diffusion